phoenixframework/phoenix/guides/ecto.md

 ```
 config :hello_phoenix, HelloPhoenix.Repo,
-adapter: Ecto.Adapters.MySQL,
 username: "root",
 password: "",
 database: "hello_phoenix_dev"
 ```

 If we have an existing configuration block for our `HelloPhoenix.Repo`, we can simply change the values to match our new ones.
-The most important thing is to make sure we are using the MySQL adapter `adapter: Ecto.Adapters.MySQL,`.

 We also need to configure the correct values in the `config/test.exs` and `config/prod.secret.exs` files as well.

+The last change is to open up `lib/hello_phoenix/repo.ex` and make sure to set the `:adapter` to `Ecto.Adapters.MySQL`.

 Now all we need to do is fetch our new dependency, and we'll be ready to go.